emirotin/diveintocoffeescript/source/chap1.rst

 Node.js can be installed on any platform - easier on \*nix, harder on Windows.

-See short `official instructions <https://github.com/joyent/node/wiki/Installation>`_, and `more detailed from howtonode.org <http://howtonode.org/how-to-install-nodejs>`_.
+See short `official instructions <https://github.com/joyent/node/wiki/Installation>`_, `more detailed from howtonode.org <http://howtonode.org/how-to-install-nodejs>`_, and `special section on Windows <https://github.com/joyent/node/wiki/Building-node.js-on-Cygwin-(Windows)>`_ from the official wiki.

-On Mac OSX with MacPorts you can also do
+On Mac OSX with MacPorts you can do
 ::

     sudo port install nodejs